bdusell/rau/docs/details.rst

    the transformer, which uses sinusoidal positional encodings that can be extended arbitrarily.
 You can train on short sequences and evaluate on arbitrarily long sequences.
 #.
+A tensor of sinusoidal positional encodings is cached throughout the whole
+   program for efficiency.
+#.
 All language models and decoders operate exclusively on whole sequences
    ending in EOS, without truncation, and without assigning any probability to tokens that cannot be generated, namely padding and BOS.
 This means that,